canonical/nginx-ingress-integrator-operator/docs/explanation/architecture.md

 ```

-This shows there is only one container, for the charm code itself.
+This shows there is only one container for the charm code itself.

-## Structure of the Nginx ingress integrator
+## Structure of the Nginx Ingress Integrator

 The Nginx Ingress Integrator receives ingress requests from application charms
 via either the [`ingress` integration](https://github.com/canonical/charm-relation-interfaces/tree/main/interfaces/ingress/v2)